Sunwapta Falls

-Sunwapta Falls is a pair of waterfalls of the Sunwapta River located in Jasper National Park, Alberta, Canada.
+Sunwapta Falls is a pair of waterfalls of the Sunwapta River in Jasper National Park, Alberta, Canada.

 The falls are accessible via a 600 m access road off the Icefields Parkway, which connects Jasper and Banff National Parks.
 The falls have a drop of about 18.5 m.
 Sunwapta is a Stoney language word that means "turbulent water".
 The falls is most spectacular in the late spring when the spring melt is at its peak.

 There are two falls, a lower and an upper one.
 The one most people see is the upper falls, as access is easier.
 The lower falls are a short distance away.
 The water originates from the Athabasca Glacier, and volumes are higher in early summer because of glacial melting.
 It is a Class 6 waterfall, with a drop of 60 ft and a width of 30 ft.